 - Eliminating the explicit waiting period for a credit union to terminate its membership; and

 - Easing collateral requirements for certain assets securing loans.

+Credit unions are encouraged to join the Central Liquidity Facility as soon as possible.
 Membership is voluntary and open to all credit unions that purchase a prescribed amount of stock.
-There are two types of membership: natural-person credit unions and corporate credit unions.
-Natural-person credit unions may borrow from the Central Liquidity Facility either directly as a regular member or indirectly through an agent member.
+There are two types of membership: regular members and agent members.
+Credit unions may borrow from the Central Liquidity Facility if they are a regular member, or are covered by an agent member — a corporate credit union.

-- How to Apply for Regular Membership (opens new window)
+- Operating Circular 20-03: How to Apply for Regular Membership (opens new window)

 - Central Liquidity Facility, Part 725 of the NCUA's Rules and Regulations (opens new window)

 - Press Release: NCUA Board Approves Changes to Central Liquidity Facility

 - Interim Final Rule, Part 725 Central Liquidity Facility (opens new window)